Alania: Legacy

-In the last years of the Soviet Union, Ossetians revived the name ‘Alania’ as part of their republican title.
-However, Ingush and Chechen historical memory also preserves strong connections to the Alans, through oral traditions, medieval chronicles, and genetic studies that highlight close continuity between Vainakh populations and the Alans of the central Caucasus.
+In the last years of the Soviet Union, Ossetians rekindled their connection to the name “Alania” by formally making it part of their republican title.
+With other north Caucasian nationalities also preserving traditions and cultural links tied to the medieval Alan's.
 A leading Ossetian philologist T. A. Guriev was the main advocate of this idea, insisting that the Ossetians should accept the name of the Alans as their self-designation and rename North Ossetia into Alania.
 The term "Alania" quickly became popular in Ossetian daily life through the names of various enterprises, a TV channel, political and civic organizations, a publishing house, a soccer team, an airline company, etc. In November 1994, the name of "Alania" was officially added to the republican title (Republic of North Ossetia–Alania).
+The partially recognised republic of South Ossetia is formally known as the State of Alania since 2017.